 The Museum has a fabulous, well organised display; historic and clear, enjoyable to see.

 Thank you to the kind man at reception who helped with Dad’s wheelchair!
 Great museum!

 Visits to the Museum of the Order of St John are free of charge.
 For guided tours we suggest a donation of £5 (£4 concessions).

 Volunteers in the Theatre of War

-The Museum of the Order of St John has received £69,400 from the Heritage Lottery Fund to tell the story of Veronica Nisbet, a Voluntary Aid Detachment Nurse who served at the St John Ambulance Brigade Hospital in Étaples, northern France during the First World War.
+The Museum of the Order of St John has received £69,400 from the Heritage Lottery Fund to tell the story of Veronica Nisbet, a Voluntary Aid Detachment Nurse who served at the Visit the Order of St John website Brigade Hospital in Étaples, northern France during the First World War.

 For more information please download the press release.

 Owing to an event the Museum will closed for the entire day on Tuesday 24th February.

 The Priory Church and Crypt will be closed on Tuesday 24th March for an event.